 To exit the spiral dive, return your weight shift to a central position and then slowly release the inside brake.
-As the Sirocco decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
-The Sirocco shows no tendency to remain locked in a spiral dive; however some parameters could interfere with its behaviour.
-These might include: wrong settings of the chest strap (too wide); total weight in flight outside of the certified weight range, or being in a very deep spiral at a very high sink rate.
-You should always be prepared to pilot the wing out of such a spiral dive.
-To do so smoothly use opposite weight shift and apply a small amount of outside brake and the glider will start to resume normal flight.
+As the Slalom decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
+Always be prepared to pilot the wing out of a spiral dive.
+If necessary use opposite weight shift and apply a small amount of outside brake and the glider will start to resume normal flight.
 Never attempt to recover from a spiral with hard or quick opposite inputs as this will result in an aggressive climb and surge.

-IMPORTANT: Spiral dives with sink rates over 8 m/s are possible, but should be avoided.
-They are dangerous and put unnecessary strain on the glider.
-Spiral dives cause disorientation and need time and height to recover.
-Do not perform this manoeuvre near the ground.
+IMPORTANT: The Slalom is a small and dynamic wing, the entrance of the Spiral dives is very quick and the sink rate high.
+Spiral dives are dangerous and put unnecessary strain on the glider, they cause disorientation and need time and height to recover.
+Do not perform this manoeuvre near the to the ground.